jxnwxx/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---

-# DoctorBase
+Welcome to **DoctorBase**, a desktop app for managing patient records and appointments quickly and accurately.

-Hi there, and welcome to **DoctorBase**, your new desktop assistant for managing patient information and appointments!
+DoctorBase is designed for **doctors and small clinics** who prefer typing fast commands instead of clicking through menus.

-DoctorBase is built with **keyboard-loving efficiency** in mind, but still gives you a visual interface so you're not stuck in a wall of text.
+With simple commands and instant results, you can add patients, schedule appointments, search records, and view your daily schedule — all in one place, without needing internet access.

-Whether you're a solo doctor managing many patients or just looking to streamline your workflow, DoctorBase is designed to help you stay on top of everything with less clicking and more doing.
+---
 # Table of Contents
 1. [Quick start](#quick-start)
 2. [Features](#features)